justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 })
 ```

-Perfect!
-(To check out the code that makes this work, see `L.Toolbar#_getActionConstructor`.)
+This succint specification for toolbar actions is made possible by a little bit of wizardry with Leaflet's built-in classical inheritance system and by overloading `L.Toolbar#addTo`.

 ### Overloaded #addTo method and _getActionConstructor

-Conceptually, a toolbar is an interface that allows a user to manipulate state.
+Conceptually, a toolbar is an interface that allows a user to manipulate the state of objects on the map or the map itself.
 Leaflet.Toolbar allows the developer to specify which map objects the toolbar will control.
 In order to keep the API simple, `L.Toolbar#addTo` is overloaded to add the toolbar to the map, *and* to designate the map objects which the toolbar will control.
 The arguments of `L.Toolbar#addTo` are passed to each action in turn.
 That is,
 ```javascript
 new L.Popup.Toolbar({
 	options: { actions: [EditShape, DeleteShape] }